antistereotip/ghost/README.md

   <img src="https://github.com/antistereotip/ghost/blob/main/SOCIETY/puzzle.gif" width="300" />
 </p>

+### Development

+-Development have 2 segments: Socket and Web
-- Please contribute to this project
+- Please contribute to this project and go deep into Socket Programming
 - Ghost represented in web will be in frames of engine up-a: https://github.com/antistereotip/ng1np